a-b-street/abstreet/docs/design/tutorial.md

 - use Escape to quit most plugins, since it'll only be callable normally from some modes
 - make it more clear that keys cant overlap... in each mode, specify the trigger key it uses?
 	- except some of them are more conditional and that makes overlap fine
+- can we get rid of PluginsPerUI almost? since we'll likely get rid of plugins entirely... yeah?
+	- view and debug mode can coexist!